ruggeri/tech-notes/programming-languages/rust/the-rust-programming-language-notes.md

 This presumably will *not box*.
 The `impl Trait` idea is helpful when the name of the type is complicated or unknown.

+## Building a Multithreaded Web Server

+Used some `BufReader` and `BufWriter`.
+Kinda weird that there is a `BufRead` interface but no `BufWrite` trait. `BufWriter` I think just buffers for one-by-one character output.
+Regardless I expect you always need to issue `flush` even when operating on the `TcpStream` directly.

+Can easily make multithreaded and fork every time.
+But let's go one further and implement a thread pool.

+I had three classes: `ThreadPool`, which just keeps a vector of `WorkerManager`s.
+Each `WorkerManager` watches the work count assigned (maintained via an Arc Mutex).
+The `WorkerManager` creates the channel.
+It gives the receiver to the `WorkerWorker`.

+The `WorkerWorker` will receive tasks (boxed functions) across the channel.
+It has a `run` method to loop receiving tasks, until it receives a message to `ShutDown` (there is an enum of messages).

+The `WorkerWorker` can be assigned a `WorkCompletionHandler`.
+This is just a boxed function.
+The manager sets this with a callback to decrement the work count.
+This function is moved to the `WorkerWorker`, but this needs to do `Sync` work on the work count: thus the mutex.

+Note: there is a cyclic relationship between `WorkerWorker` and `WorkerManager`; they must both maintain the work count.
+In c++, I would pass `WorkerWorker` a pointer to the partially constructed `WorkerManager`.
+However, that is not really possible with Rust.
+Thus I build the work count mutex, and pass it to both (the minimal amount of shared state).

+As mentioned, `WorkerManager` can send `ShutDown` message to stop the `WorkerWorker`.
+But how to *wait* for the `WorkerWorker` to shut down?
+To do this, I must keep the `JoinHandle` created when I fork a thread for the worker.
+But now I notice another problem.

+So I stored an `Option<JoinHandle>` in the `WorkerWorker`.
+It starts as `None`, but then when the `WorkerManager` starts a thread it will store the join handle.

+I am realizing I can merge the roles of `WorkerWorker` and `WorkerManager`...

 ## TODO

 Wow there sure is a lot to read about Rust...